s-vigneshwaran/Sustainable-Development-Goals-Classifier/README.md

 The data is taken from the OSDG.ai's [osdg-tool](https://github.com/osdg-ai/osdg-tool/tree/main) repository.
 The idea of using a NGram based approach is also taken from the project.

+> You need not visit the OSDG repository to find the data, as a copy of the data is used in this repo.

 License
 ----